alirahme17/adaptive-learning/README.md

 * **User Registration & Login:** Demonstrates the personalized onboarding for Students and Doctors, including course selection.
 * **Doctor Initial Setup:** Shows a Doctor uploading initial learning documents to populate the knowledge base.
 * **Chatbot Interaction:** Highlights the real-time, streaming AI chatbot, its RAG capabilities, and how it answers questions from ingested documents.
-* **Image-based Question Answering (OCR):** A student uploading an image with a question, and the chatbot extracting text via OCR to provide an answer.
 * **AI-Generated Quizzes:**
     * A Doctor generating a contextualized quiz based on a supervised course and lesson.
     * A Student generating a private quiz for self-practice and immediately taking it.